-- 1. Background and Analysis of Activities - (i) Provision of background information relating to air quality relevant to the Project, e.g. description of the types of activities of the Project that may affect air quality during construction stage of the Project. - (ii) Giving an account, where appropriate, of the consideration/measures that had been taken into consideration in the planning of the Project to abate air quality impacts. - 2.
+- 1. Background and Analysis of Activities - (i) Provision of background information relating to air quality relevant to the Project, e.g. description of the types of activities of the Project that may affect air quality during construction and operation stages of the Project. - (ii) Provision of an account, where appropriate, of the consideration/measures that have been taken into consideration in the planning of the Project to abate the air pollution impact.
+The Applicant shall consider alternative construction methods, phasing programmes and alternative modes of operation to minimise the construction and operational air quality impact respectively. - (iii) Presentation of background air quality levels in the assessment area for the purpose of evaluating cumulative air quality impacts during construction and operational stages of the Project.
+If PATH model is used to estimate the background air quality, details for the estimation of the emission sources to be adopted in the model runs should be clearly presented. - 2.
 Identification of Air Sensitive Receivers (ASRs) and Examination of Emission/ Dispersion Characteristics - (i) Identification and description of existing, planned and committed ASRs that would likely be affected by the Project, including those earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans and Layout Plans and other relevant published land use plans, including plans and drawings published by Lands Department and any land use and development applications approved by the Town Planning Board.
 The Applicant shall select the assessment points of the identified ASRs that represent the worst impact point of these ASRs.
 A map clearly showing the location and description such as name of buildings, their uses and height of the selected assessment points shall be given.
-The separation distances of these ASRs from the nearest emission sources shall also be given. - (ii) Provision of a list of air pollutant emission sources, including any nearby emission sources which are likely to have impact related to the Project based on the analysis of the activities during construction stage of the Project in Section 1.
-Confirmation regarding the validity of the assumptions adopted and the magnitude of the activities (e.g. volume of construction material handled, volume of dredging material handled, etc.) shall be obtained from the relevant government departments / authorities and documented. - (iii) The emissions from any concurrent projects identified as relevant during the course of the EIA study shall be taken into account as contributing towards the overall cumulative air quality impacts.
-The impact at the existing, committed and planned ASRs within the assessment area shall be assessed, based on the best information available at the time of assessment. - 3.
-Construction Phase Air Quality Impact - (i) The Applicant shall follow the requirements stipulated under the Air Pollution Control (Construction Dust) Regulation to ensure that construction dust impacts are controlled within the relevant standards as stipulated in Section 1 of Annex 4 of the TM.
-A monitoring and audit programme for the construction phase shall be devised to verify the effectiveness of the control measures proposed so as to ensure proper construction dust control.
+The separation distances of these ASRs from the nearest emission sources shall also be given. - (ii) Provision of a list of air pollutant emission sources, including any nearby emission sources which are likely to have impact related to the Project based on the analysis of the construction and operation activities in Section 1 above.
+Confirmation regarding the validity of the assumptions adopted and the magnitude of the activities (e.g. volume of construction material handled, volume of dredging material handled, traffic mix and volume of land-based vehicles and marine-based vessels etc.) shall be obtained from the relevant government departments / authorities and documented. - (iii) The emissions from any concurrent projects identified as relevant during the course of the EIA study shall be taken into account as contributing towards the overall cumulative air quality impacts.
+The impact at the existing, committed and planned ASRs within the assessment area shall be assessed, based on the best information available at the time of assessment.

+3. Construction Phase Air Quality Impact

+- (i) The Applicant shall follow the requirements stipulated under the Air Pollution Control (Construction Dust) Regulation to ensure that construction dust impacts are controlled within the relevant standards as stipulated in Section 1 of Annex 4 of the TM.
+A monitoring and audit programme for the construction phase shall be devised to verify the effectiveness of the control measures proposed so as to ensure proper construction dust control. - (ii) If the Applicant anticipates that the Project will give rise to significant construction dust impacts likely to exceed recommended limits in the TM at the ASRs despite the incorporation of the dust control measures proposed, a quantitative assessment should be carried out to evaluate the construction dust impact at the identified ASRs.
+The Applicant shall follow the methodology set out in Sections 5 to 7 below when carrying out the quantitative assessment.